How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 Air Plants Problems

-Air Plants (Grey Tillandsia) problems include slow growth, plant death, rotting, brown leaf tips. diseases and pests among others.
+Air Plants (Grey Tillandsia) problems include slow growth, plant dying, rotting, brown leaf tips. diseases and pests among others.
 Keep reading for more on these problems, their remedies and solutions.

 Slow growth and pale leaves